National Salvation Front (Romania): Formation and rise to power

-After the Romanian Revolution, the same name led to the question of whether the National Salvation Front (FSN) existed as an underground organization.
+In the following years, the naming identity between the power body created in December 1989 and the group signing the November 1989 leaflets led some to question whether the National Salvation Front (FSN) existed as an underground organization.
 According to Silviu Brucan, this was not the case, as the letters were written by Alexandru Melian, a professor at the University of Bucharest, who had no connection to the leaders of the NSF.
 This was contradicted by Nicolae Militaru, who claimed that he, together with Ion Iliescu, led a clandestine National Salvation Front which asked Melian to write this appeal.

-The creation of the FSN was officially announced to the public by Ion Iliescu in radio and TV addresses on 22 December 1989, after the overthrow of Ceaușescu.
-The FSN took power from the communist authorities.
-Within four days, the FSN formed an interim government with Ion Iliescu being the president and Petre Roman as the interim Prime Minister.
-The initial membership of FSN came from diverse backgrounds: intellectuals, students, army officers, but the leaders were mostly former Communist officials (see List of members of the National Salvation Front Council).

 Interim government

-On 27 December, the FSN decreed the abolition of the one-party system and the calling of free elections.
-Shortly afterwards, two major political parties claiming to be the successors of the two most important pre-Communist Romanian parties, more specifically the National Peasants' Party (PNŢ) and the National Liberal Party (PNL), were re-founded and registered.
+On 27 December, the FSN decreed the abolition of the one-party system and called for free elections.
+Shortly afterwards, two major political parties claiming to be the successors of the two most important pre-Communist Romanian parties, more specifically the National Peasants' Party (PNŢ) and the National Liberal Party (PNL), were founded and registered.

 At first, the FSN announced that it would not be nominating candidates in the forthcoming elections.
 However, Silviu Brucan then launched the concept of the big party and supported the transformation of the FSN into a political party.
 Some members of FSN, like Dumitru Mazilu, Mircea Dinescu, Ion Caramitru, Andrei Pleșu, Dan Hăulică, Gabriel Liiceanu, or Doina Cornea resigned before FSN became a political party.

 On 6 February 1990, the FSN, transformed itself into a political party, in order to be able to run in the upcoming elections.
 Except for a few newspapers, FSN had extensive control over the Romanian mass-media, particularly the state owned television company and the newly founded Adevărul newspaper.

 Anti-FSN demonstrations were mounted by the Christian Democratic National Peasants' Party (PNȚ-CD) and the National Liberal Party (PNL) in late January and late February 1990, that degenerated into violence against state authorities.
 In turn, Iliescu called on the working class to support the FSN against what he noted as "fascist forces, trying to destabilise the country".
 This has resulted in what were named the first and second Mineriads.

-However FSN agreed to allow other parties to participate in the provisional government.
+FSN agreed to allow other parties to participate in the provisional government.
 The new governing body, the Provisional Council of National Unity (Consiliul Provizoriu de Uniune Națională, CPUN), still dominated by FSN, would run the country from early February 1990 until the elections.

 Another, much larger, demonstration (the Golaniad) against FSN's participation in the elections was organised in April 1990 and lasted 52 days, until 13–15 June, when it was violently dispersed by the third Mineriad.